- 1. A bigger brain is better (smarter). Not true.

 6. Some people have only “half a brain.”
 Okay, this one might be true, especially if you’re a politician.
 This phenomenon can be observed on the news all the time.

 7. “A penny for your thoughts.”
 Due to inflation, the true cost is 26.5 cents for a thought.
 People who work for a penny a thought are under paid.
 This is especially true for writers and bloggers like me.

 9. People can be “brain dead.”
 This one’s true.
 When people are brain dead, the body soon follows, and they are declared totally dead.
-Once that happens they are either buried, become zombies (see #1 above), get elected to congress, get nominated for the SCOTUS, or become a candidate for President.
+Once that happens, they are either buried, become zombies (see #1 above), get elected to congress or become a candidate for President.

 10. People can be “scatter brained.”
 Not true.
 Your brain is contained in your scull and can’t scatter.
 This should not be confused with having your “brains scattered” by some horrible accident.

 I hope this helps you understand other people.